About Bus Accidents in Houston, TX

 - The case for the scope of damages the claim is for

-After filing the claim, the government will review and will work with the victim to compensate for their injuries if the claim is accepted.
+After filing the claim, the government will review and work with the victim to compensate for their injuries if the claim is accepted.
 If a bus accident victim wants to file a claim against the bus driver or government entity, he or she must file within six months after the accident.
 The statute of limitations can also be much shorter.

 About Houston, TX